fvalenza/dotfiles/README.md

 Before executing 9-gsettings.sh, install through extension manager the extension [extension sync](https://extensions.gnome.org/extension/1486/extensions-sync/) with following settings and download extensions:

 ```
+# only sync extensions, not keybinding or tweaks
 gist_id = 20ff5ba7a2fdd62bd1e295ef687c5a7b
 token = ($secret) # To get from github
 ```